-We will abide by the law, including General Data Protection Regulation 2018, when handling this information.
+We will abide by the law, including General Data Protection Regulation (GDPR) 2018, when handling this information.
 We provide training to staff who handle personal information and respond appropriately if personal information is not used or protected properly.

 In return, we ask you to give us accurate information; and tell us as soon as possible anything changes, which may affect the information we hold.

 The kind of information we record and use